gregbates999/byu-oit-data-challenge-student/README.md

 The SQL statements are not tested.
 Doing so would find enhancements we would want.

 I suggest creating some test datasets for testing the queries.

+## Update on 2023-01-12

+As requested, I created mock data for this model and imported them into a SQLite database to demo.
+I corrected the queries and put them in separate files 1.sql through 6.sql.
+A sample output for each query is in 1.pdf through 6.pdf.